 Why did we tell you the devastating story above?
 Because, we want to help traders, especially new ones that don’t know what they don’t know.
 We don’t want to see anyone else go down the same path.
 Get educated before risking in the financial markets.
 There are a lot of free education platforms like Youtube.
 Learn the basics especially before you take on leverage and use margin.

-However Robinhood is a good platform for the new trader.
-Robinhood trading is made extremely easy, however you have to be aware how you can take advantage of what they offer even if they do sell order flow data to other companies.
+However, Robinhood is a good platform for the new trader.
+Robinhood trading is made extremely easy.
+However, you have to be aware of how you can take advantage of what they offer even if they do sell order flow data to other companies.
 Educate yourself extremely well if you are planning on trading derivatives like options.
-Understand what other alternatives there may be, know what is going on the economy and research stocks that may be going bankrupt.
+Understand what other alternatives there may be, know what is going on the economy, and research stocks that may be going bankrupt.

 Overall Robinhood does need some work on the education frontier and their leverage management, but it is a good place to start for free.
 Watch out when you trade on margin.